vhl/css-style-guide/README.md

 ### Font Sizing

-All font sizes must be specified using rem only with a pixel fall back.
-Do not use percentages, ems or pixels alone.
+All font sizes must be specified using rem only.
+Do not use percentages, ems or pixels.

 ```css
 /* Good */